changhwang/Lab_Automation/README.md

 The required packages are listed below.
 The versions used during developement are indicated in parenthesis.
 If a specific version is required it will be indicated.
 - The core framework only requires PyYaml (5.4.1)
 - Slack notifications are optional and require slackclient (2.9.3)
+    - Store your bot token as an environmental variable
 - The recipe_tool.py text-based UI requires questionary (1.10.0) and colorama (0.4.4)
 - Any device that communicates via serial requires PySerial (3.5)
 - StellarNet spectrometers: